simao-ferreira/dotfiles/i3/APPEARANCE.md

 When changing the `.i3/config` file the font input changes bar fonts, but not apps and terminal.
 For terminal Mi3 comes with URxvt as default, for it changed can be made `.Xresources`.
 URxvt is more configurable than usual, and when installing it from scratch it's look is extremely different from the configurations usually seem online.

 When setting new settings with `lxappearance` also can happen that some resources are unrecognizable for URxvt.
-(URxvt)[https://wiki.archlinux.org/index.php/Rxvt-unicode] manuals are very complete and detailed.
+[URxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) manuals are very complete and detailed.
 Important when using HiDpi screens, to increase font size first check `/usr/share/fonts/misc/fonts.alias` and take a look at settings.
 From there edit the `.Xresources` accordingly, `10x20` is a good setting for an HiDpi setup.

 Some apps like `gedit` or `chromium` have a specific configurations, usually found under preferences or settings.

 ### Redshift
-(redshift) [http://jonls.dk/redshift/] provides color temperature configurations, also known as night light.
+[redshift](http://jonls.dk/redshift/) provides color temperature configurations, also known as night light.

 Night light does not come with Mi3 as with other distro's, `redshift` is one of the options, as `flux`.
 For redshift it's necessary to configure geo location, this can be mocked, providing a static value or coordinate.
-Another options, more comprehensive,  is to install and use (geoclue) [https://gitlab.freedesktop.org/geoclue/geoclue/wikis/home], available under pamac or through pacman as `geoclue2`.
+Another options, more comprehensive, is to install and use [geoclue](https://gitlab.freedesktop.org/geoclue/geoclue/wikis/home), available under pamac or through pacman as `geoclue2`.

 The `geoclue2` configuration can be edited at `/etc/geoclue/geoclue.conf`, adding: